Form Basics

 • .two-way - Explicit two-way, same as .bind for inputs

-• .one-way - Read-only inputs, display-only values
+• .to-view - Read-only inputs, display-only values

 • .from-view - Capture input without updating view